Research & Graduate Studies

 Do I need to take the Math Placement Exam?

-ALL entering Freshmen and Transfer students are required to take the Math Placement Exam.
+ALL entering TAMUG students (Freshmen and Transfers) are required to take the TAMU MPE.

 Two different kinds of introductory Calculus courses are offered for TAMUG degrees with a separate Math Placement Exam for each: